Strategic use of form redirects is a great way to create sales funnels and increase conversion rates

 Once you have the variant IDs, we suggest using a spreadsheet or text editing program on your computer to create a list of the IDs so can easily reference them later.
 For this particular example we're going to use three separate products:

-• Boys Summer Camp (single variant ID)
+Boys Summer Camp (single variant ID)

-• Girls Summer Camp (single variant ID)
+Girls Summer Camp (single variant ID)

-• Camp T-Shirt (multiple variant IDs, one for each shirt size)
+Camp T-Shirt (multiple variant IDs, one for each shirt size)

 Step 2: Create permalink(s) to pre-load the cart

-There are two parameters that are required when using permalinks to pre-load cart; variant ID and quantity.
-Here's what the syntax looks like:
+There are two parameters that are required when using permalinks to pre-load cart; variant ID

-• Single product: /cart/{variant_id}:{quantity}
+Single product:

-• Multiple products: /cart/{variant_id}:{quantity},{variant_id}:{quantity}
+Multiple products:

-For this example we're going to set the quantity of each product to 1, but of course this can be adjusted to fit your specific use case.
+, but of course this can be adjusted to fit your specific use case.
 You can even use a variable to dynamically set the quantity if needed :)

 Pro tip: There are even more parameters you can add to permalinks when pre-loading the cart!
-You can learn more using this forum post
+You can learn more using this forum post.

 Step 3: Use permalinks in Form Rules